-THEY’RE BACK: Local Girl Scout troops get ready for cookie season
+They’re back: Local Girl Scout troops get ready for cookie season

 She says her girl scouts will start selling cookies this Saturday.
 The last day to order the cookies will be on March 22.

-You can find the nearest cookie booth by entering your zip code at kansasgirlscouts.org, calling 888-686-MINT, or download the free official Girl Scout Cookie Finder app or kansasgirlscouts.org.
+You can find the nearest cookie booth by entering your zip code at kansasgirlscouts.org, calling 888-686-MINT, or download the free official Girl Scout Cookie Finder app or by going to kansasgirlscouts.org.

 LATEST STORIES: